techwritex/aws_docs_en/pages/stories/create-role.md

 summary: "This procedure describes how to create IAM role to allow an Amazon Redshift cluster to communicate with Amazon S3."
 ---

-1. Sign in to the [Amazon S3 console](https://console.aws.amazon.com/s3/).
+1. Sign in to the [IAM console](https://console.aws.amazon.com/iam/home).

 2. In the navigation pane, choose **Roles**, then **Create role**.